svetlinka78/sportsbook-frontend-challenge/README.md

 ## Final Notes

 If you want, you can add a "SOLUTION.md" file, to add notes to your solution.
 Instructions on how to build and run your solution are very welcomed.

+Optional: any other information you want to share/consider is also welcomed.
+Feel free to highlight the strong points of your code or maybe improvements you could do in case you had more time or if it were a real application.
+This is optional, don't spend too much time on it or don't do it at all.

 If you need help, please reach out!
 Talk to our team by mail or any other contact you may have.
 We're here to help and clarify your path.
 Just like we would in our real projects.
 Let's create some beautiful software together.